-If there’s one thing I feel very little confidence in making, it’s caramel.
+If there’s one thing that took me a while to feel confident making, it’s caramel.
 Quite a shame, actually, because caramel is pretty awesome.

 But, the thing is that caramel cake is really good.
 And I always get a craving for it once we get remotely near Thanksgiving and Christmas.
 That leads us to this cake.
 We can all make this one.